vasanthv/vasanthv.github.io/now.md

 ### Side project

-Outside of work, I’m experimenting with a side project: a social app that brings people together in small, 10-person discussion groups. [https://veenew.com](https://veenew.com)
+Outside of work, I’m tinkering with a side project: a simple, free RSS reader app that lets anyone follow any feed.
+It mostly came from trying to solve my own problem. [https://veenew.com](https://veenew.com)